wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 #### In Brief
 Conceived for the eve of the 2015 General Election — part protest, part catharsis, part exorcism: an alternative party conference to redress the balance of power.

-Read her May 2016 <a href="http://www.theguardian.com/stage/2016/may/17/cock-and-bull-political-slogans-rosana-cade-laura-bradshaw-nic-green" target="_blank">article</a> in The Guardian.
+Read their May 2016 <a href="http://www.theguardian.com/stage/2016/may/17/cock-and-bull-political-slogans-rosana-cade-laura-bradshaw-nic-green" target="_blank">article</a> in The Guardian.

 #### Venue + Booking Details
 Dates: Thursday 16 — Saturday 18 March 2017, 7.30pm